Absolutely maximally entangled pure states of multipartite quantum systems: Concluding Remarks

 {\bf Acknowledgments}.
 K.{\.Z}. is thankful to Ryszard Horodecki for his constant support during the last quarter-century.
-It is also a pleasure to thank Wojciech Bruzda, Adam Burchardt and Suhail Rather for a long collaboration in hunt for AME states and for several valuable remarks concerning this contribution.
-We are also grateful to Jakub Czartowski, Dardo Goyeneche, David Gross, Felix Huber, Pawe{\l} Mazurek, Gerard Anglès Munné, Ion Nechi{\c t}a, Saverio Pascazio, Zahra Raissi and N. Ramadas for sharing with us data and figures, numerous fruitful discussions and valuable comments on this work.
+It is also a pleasure to thank Wojciech Bruzda, Adam Burchardt and Suhail Rather for a long collaboration in hunt for new AME states and for several valuable remarks concerning this contribution.
+We are also grateful to Jakub Czartowski, Paolo Facchi, Masoud Gharahi, Dardo Goyeneche, David Gross, Otfried G{\"u}hne, Felix Huber, Pawe{\l} Mazurek, Gerard Anglès Munné, Ion Nechita, Saverio Pascazio, Balazs Pozgay, Zahra Raissi and N. Ramadas for sharing with us data and figures, numerous fruitful discussions and valuable comments on this work.

 Financial support by the European Union under ERC Advanced Grant {\em TAtypic}, Project No. 101142236, is gratefully acknowledged.
-AR acknowledges funding from Spanish MICIN (PID2022:141283NBI00; 139099NBI00), FEDER funds, the Spanish Goverment with funding from European Union NextGenerationEU (PRTR-C17.I1), the Generalitat de Catalunya, the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project -Quantum Spain Project- through the Recovery, Transformation and Resilience Plan NextGeneration EU within the framework of the Digital Spain 2026 Agenda.
 GR-M acknowledges funding from the European Innovation Council accelerator grant COMFTQUA, no. 190183782.
 RB acknowledges support by the National Science Center, Poland, under the contract number 2023/50/E/ST2/00472.
+AR acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project number 563437167 and Project BeRyQC, Grant No. 13N17292), and funding from Spanish MICIN (PID2022:141283NBI00; 139099NBI00), FEDER funds, the Spanish Government with funding from European Union NextGenerationEU (PRTR-C17.I1), the Generalitat de Catalunya, the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project - Quantum Spain Project - through the Recovery, Transformation and Resilience Plan NextGeneration EU within the framework of the Digital Spain 2026 Agenda.
 AL gratefully acknowledges the hospitality of the Institute of Theoretical Physics, Jagiellonian University, Krak\'ow, during the writing of this manuscript.

 \begin{widetext}